Eric Friedman | ,| By

 Learn how to make hiring simple by downloading this free report on “5 Steps to Hiring the Best Talent.”
 Download here.

 How to Optimize Your Candidate Screening & Hiring Process

 Hiring quality candidates is a place where art meets science.
 Companies must streamline their hiring processes for consistency and uniformity to help lower turnover and hiring costs while ensuring they select the best candidates.
 Learn 4 strategies to help improve your candidate selection process for the better.

-- Plan Out Your Processes.
-Make sure to have a process in place for things such as pre-employment screening, phone interviews, which assessment testing is necessary, and identify the best post-interview questions.
+· Plan Out Your Processes.
+Make sure to have a process in place for things such as pre-employment skill testing, phone interviews, which assessment testing is necessary, and identify the best post-interview questions.
 Having a checklist or process will help your company be efficient in the overall process and training if you bring on a new HR employee.
 As busy as they are, streamlining everything is not only beneficial, but crucial.

 Creating Efficiency in Candidate Selection

 In the Human Resources profession there isn’t time to not be 100% efficient in the candidate selection process.
 Having goals, planning out your processes, setting the right expectations and investing in assessment testing are all things that will help improve on the candidate selection process within your company.
 What has helped you improve the candidate selection process?
 Share helpful tricks of the trade with other HR professionals in the comments section below.

 Don’t forget to check out how to make hiring simple by downloading this free report on “5 Steps to Hiring the Best Talent.”
 Download here.